 Target and Reach Your Niche Market

 If you haven’t engaged in niche marketing, it might be time to explore this tactic as a means to connect with a smaller, but more loyal subset of customers.
-Use the tips and examples in this post to help you develop a strategy for identifying an underserved and valuable customer segment you can focus on.
+Use the tips and examples in this post, as well as the techniques in our niche marketing pdf, to help you develop a strategy for identifying an underserved and valuable customer segment you can focus on.

 To get help with your niche marketing efforts, sign up for a free trial of Alexa’s Advanced Plan.
 The suite includes the Keyword Difficulty and Audience Overlap Tool mentioned in this post along with other search engine optimization (SEO), keyword research, and audience insight tools that can help you find, target, and reach your niche market.